Listen To Our Podcast🎧

 Most identity-based attacks begin with valid access.
 Attackers steal credentials or hijack sessions.
 OAuth misuse and leaked tokens are common entry points in cloud environments.

-Once inside, attackers slow down.
-They log in during normal business hours.
-They use approved tools and familiar systems.
+Once inside enterprise environments, attackers intentionally reduce suspicious activity by operating during normal business hours and using approved tools, SaaS applications, and trusted administrative workflows.
 To identity and access management (IAM) security, the activity appears legitimate.

 Common patterns seen in real environments